Lady Jane Grey: Trial and execution

-Mary initially decided to spare the lives of Jane and her husband, assuming that they had been mere pawns in the midst of a much larger political scheme designed and orchestrated by Northumberland, and the Duke was executed on 22 August 1553, a month after Mary's accession to the throne.
+Mary initially decided to spare the lives of Jane and her husband, assuming that they had been mere pawns in the midst of a much larger political scheme designed and orchestrated by Northumberland.
+The Duke was executed on 22 August 1553, a month after Mary's accession to the throne.
 However, the outbreak of Wyatt's Rebellion in January 1554 against Queen Mary's marriage plans with Philip of Spain would ultimately seal Jane's fate.
 The Queen's marriage plan was greeted with widespread opposition, not just among the populace but also among Members of Parliament and some of the privy councillors, and the Rebellion, which was joined by the Duke of Suffolk and Guildford's brothers, Robert and Henry Dudley, resulted from this dislike.
 It was not the intention of the conspirators to bring Jane to the throne again.
-Nevertheless, at the height of the crisis, the Government decided to continue with the sentence against Jane and her husband.
+Nevertheless, at the height of the crisis, the Government decided to reactivate the sentence, which had remained suspended, against Jane and her husband.
 Jane was becoming a serious threat to Mary, so the executions of Grey and Guildford Dudley were also an opportunity to remove possible inspirations for future unrest and unwelcome reminders of the past.
-It troubled Mary to let her cousin die, but she accepted the Privy Council's advice.
-Mary signed the order on 19 January.
-Bishop and Lord Chancellor Gardiner pressed for the young couple's execution in a court sermon, and the Imperial ambassador Simon Renard was happy to report that "Jane of Suffolk and her husband are to lose their heads."
-Their execution was initially scheduled for 9 February 1554, but was postponed for three days to give Jane the opportunity to convert to Catholicism.
-Jane asked for a visit from Protestant divine, but Mary denied her request, and instead Mary sent her chaplain, Father John Feckenham to see Jane, who was initially not pleased about this.
-Though she would not give in to his efforts "to save her soul", she became friends with him and allowed him to accompany her to the scaffold.
+It troubled Mary to let her cousin die, but she accepted the Privy Council's recommendation.
+Bishop and Lord Chancellor Gardiner pressed for the young couple's execution in a court sermon, and the Imperial ambassador Simon Renard was happy to report that "Jane of Suffolk and her husband are to lose their heads".
+Mary signed the order on 19 January, and the execution was initially scheduled for 9 February, although it was later postponed for three days to give Jane a chance to convert to Catholicism.
+Jane asked for a visit from Protestant divine, but Mary denied her request, and instead she sent her chaplain, Father John Feckenham to see Jane, who was initially not pleased about this.
+They debated theological matters and although Feckenham did not succeed in converting Jane to Catholicism, he was impressed by her intelligence, education, and strong character.
+They forged a close friendship, and she allowed him to accompany her to the scaffold.

-The day before their executions, Guildford asked Jane to have one last meeting, which she refused, explaining it "would only ... increase their misery and pain, it was better to put it off ... as they would meet shortly elsewhere, and live bound by indissoluble ties."
+The day before their executions, Guildford asked Jane to have one last meeting, which she refused, explaining it "would only ... increase their misery and pain, it was better to put it off ... as they would meet shortly elsewhere, and live bound by indissoluble ties".